 Listen to Bob Dylan’s rarely heard original take of protest song ‘Hurricane’

 The track, as many will know, was written for Rubin ‘Hurricane’ Carter, a boxer whose promising career was cut drastically short after he was convicted of killing two men and a woman at a bar in Paterson New Jersey, back in 1966.
-Below, we’re revisiting Dylan’s original recording of the song, before he was forced to re-record it by Columbia Records.
+Below, we’re revisiting Dylan’s original recording of the song, and effort delivered before he was forced to re-record it by Columbia Records.

-Many people would have found the track first of all on Dylan’s album Desire.
-But in truth, Dylan’s initial vision for the track had been a little different before the lawyers at Columbia Records began pawing over the lyrics.
-While many of Dylan’s claims of racial injustice are there in plain sight, the men in suits were more concerned with the lyrics implying that Alfred Bello and Arthur Dexter Bradley (the two lead witnesses of the original case) as having “robbed the bodies.”
+Many people would have found the track first of all on Dylan’s album Desire but, in truth, Dylan’s initial vision for the track had been a little different before the lawyers at Columbia Records began pawing over the lyrics.
+While many of Dylan’s claims of racial injustice are there in plain sight, the men in suits were more concerned with the lyrics implying that Alfred Bello and Arthur Dexter Bradley (the two lead witnesses of the original case) as having “robbed the bodies”.

 On that version, the track was down to eight minutes and was spliced from two different takes.
 The album recording of the song also contains a noticeable mistake as Ronee Blakely, who is providing harmony vocals, gets her lyric wrong: “Remember you saw (said) you saw the getaway car.”

 Below is Dylan’s original take of the track.
-It’s a ten minute long track and sees Dylan at a much more leisurely pace, providing his thoughts on an incredibly contentious subject.
+It’s a ten-minute long track and sees Dylan at a much more leisurely pace, providing his thoughts on an incredibly contentious subject.
 In this song, one might argue, he is given the space to do it more liberally.
 His diction is at it’s best and his message is all the clearer for it.
 That’s without even considering the lack of censorship on this original version.

 So sit back and take a listen to Bob Dylan’s original take of his 1975 classic ‘Hurricane’.
 The way he intended it to be.